Anthony-J-G/urania-physx/docs/source/index.rst

 =============
 *A physics engine written in C/C++*

-This repository contains multiple different implementations of various physics simulations.
-It currently uses `Raylib <https://github.com/raysan5/raylib>`_ as a backend to handle rendering, sound, input event handling, as well as some other platform speciifc functionality so the main focus of the repository is on the physics.
-For more information on the ``Raylib`` API, you can reference the `API cheatsheet <https://www.raylib.com/cheatsheet/cheatsheet.html>`_ or the `multitude of examples <https://www.raylib.com/examples.html>`_
+This repository provides an exploration of various physics and astrophysics simulations.

+The ``examples`` executable currently uses `Raylib <https://github.com/raysan5/raylib>`_ as a backend to handle rendering, sound, input event handling, as well as some other platform specifc functionality.
+This abstraction layer exists to allow for the main engine library to focus solely on the physics solvers.
+For more information on the ``raylib`` API, you can reference the `API cheatsheet <https://www.raylib.com/cheatsheet/cheatsheet.html>`_ or the `multitude of examples <https://www.raylib.com/examples.html>`_ hosted on ``raylib``'s official website.

 :math:`\sigma_{1}` equals :math:`\sigma_{2}`